-- Quantum nanowire = 1D homogeneous electron gas. - Quantum nanolayer = 2D homogeneous electron gas. - QMC is the only accurate method for studying these systems. - We have calculated / are calculating physically important quantities: binding energies, pair-correlation functions and structure factors.
+- Quantum nanowire = 1D homogeneous electron gas. - Quantum nanolayer = 2D homogeneous electron gas. - QMC is the only accurate method for studying these systems. - We have calculated some physically important quantities: binding energies and pair-correlation functions.1 - A more detailed QMC study of the 2D HEG is nearly complete: calculation of the zero-temperature phase diagram, PCF and momentum distribution.2 (Using twist averaging, finite-size corrections and backflow.) - A similar study has begun for the 1D HEG.